shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 ## Comb Filter

-A comb filter produces periodic echoes of a sound, where each successive echo is dimished in intensity.
+A [comb filter](https://en.wikipedia.org/wiki/Comb_filter) is essentially an echo generator.
+It produces periodic echoes of a sound, where each successive echo is dimished in intensity.
 This combines two effects: *attenuation* and *delay*.
+Attenuating a signal makes it less intense, and delaying a signal makes it "start" later.

 <table class="images">
 <tr>